monet-work/monet-web3/README.md

 ## Bad Commits
 The following commits will be rejected:

-git commit -m "fixed bug"
-git commit -m "update files"
+git commit -m "fixed bug with a lot of efforts" git commit -m "update files"

 ## Good Commits